Former Austrian Olympics chief jailed for corruption

-VIENNA (Reuters) - Former Austria’s Olympics Committee chief Heinz Jungwirth was sentenced to five years in jail on Tuesday for embezzling more than three million euros ($3.7 million) from the organization, the Austria Press Agency reported.
+VIENNA, July 31 (Reuters) - Former Austria’s Olympics Committee chief Heinz Jungwirth was sentenced to five years in jail on Tuesday for embezzling more than three million euros ($3.7 million) from the organisation, the Austria Press Agency reported.

-Jungwirth, 61, was general secretary of Austria’s Olympic committee for 26 years before he quit his post in February 2009 over rumors of wrongdoing.
+Jungwirth, 61, was general secretary of Austria’s Olympic committee for 26 years before he quit his post in February 2009 over rumours of wrongdoing.

 “If you look at Doctor Jungwirth’s lifestyle, you can guess where the money went,” Judge Georg Olschak told a Vienna court.
 The judge chastised Jungwirth for his “revolting old Austrian functionary mentality”.